Multicolor continuous-variable quantum entanglement in the Kerr frequency comb: Conclusion

-\textbf{\emph{Conclusion.-}}\emph{ }The multi-color CV entanglement in the DKS comb is investigated.
-In the microresonator, a complex network of optical modes are formed via the Kerr nonlinearity, with the optical fluctuations of different modes are connected through-pair-generation and conversion interactions.
-It is demonstrated that the modes in the complex network show all-to-all entanglement, and also exhibits robustness against the defects of the network, which is induced by extra optical losses or other experimental imperfections.
-Combing with other nonlinear optical effects, the multi-color entanglement of DKS could be further extended to other frequency bands, such as mid-infrared and ultraviolet wavelengths, by $\chi^{(2)}$-nonlinearity~\citep{guo2018efficient,Bruch2021} or Raman scattering~\citep{jung2014green,karpov2016raman,xue2017second}.
-By multiplexing the color of DKS to other degrees of freedom of photons, such as the polarization, transverse waveguide mode, and time-bin, high-dimension quantum cluster state could be generated~\citep{larsen2019deterministic,asavanant2019generation}.
-Our results reveal the interesting dynamics of quantum entanglement generation associated with DKS, and also indicate the great potential of DKS in quantum information science, such as high-dimensional CV quantum sources, multiparty quantum teleportation network~\citep{pirandola2015advances}, and distributed quantum metrology~\citep{guo2020distributed,zhang2020distributed}.
+In conclusion, we have investigated the multicolor CV entanglement in the DKS comb and found that the entanglement exhibits distinct characteristics compared to below-threshold combs generated by spontaneous downconversions~\cite{reimer2016generation,Kues2017,Erhard2020,guidry2022quantum}.
+Our analysis indicates that the reduction of entanglement near the comb center is associated with inherent frequency or phase-locking during DKS formation, which has been analyzed by a simplified model in a complex network of optical modes involving cascaded FWM processes.
+This mechanism of entanglement reduction can be applied to other frequency-locking processes and phase transition phenomena in nonlinear optics systems.
+Moreover, we anticipate that by combining with other nonlinear optical effects, the multicolor entanglement of DKS can be further extended to other frequency bands, such as mid-infrared and ultraviolet wavelengths, by $\chi^{(2)}$-nonlinearity~\citep{guo2018efficient,Bruch2021,Liu2023} or Raman scattering~\citep{jung2014green,karpov2016raman,xue2017second}.
+By multiplexing the color of the DKS to other degrees of freedom of photons, such as the polarization, transverse waveguide mode, and time-bin, a high-dimension quantum cluster state can be generated~\citep{larsen2019deterministic,asavanant2019generation}.
+Our results reveal the interesting dynamics of quantum entanglement generation associated with DKS and indicate the potential of DKS in quantum information science, such as high-dimensional CV quantum sources, multiparty quantum teleportation networks~\citep{pirandola2015advances}, quantum-enhanced comb sensors, and distributed quantum metrology~\citep{guo2020distributed,xia2020demonstration,zhang2021distributed}.

 {}